illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

   * Will be making use of [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request "webpage for creating pull requests")
   * Google Docs is not an adequate solution for team based Trunk Development - everything in the repository

-* Signup for Team Chat Tool
+* Sign up for Team Chat Tool
   * This will enable synchronous and asynchronous out of band communication between members and the professor if questions arise
     * Recommendations: [Discord](https://discord.com "Discord website") -- need to have integrations with Chat and Project Management tools
     * Drop the link in a DM in Discord